Cooperative Forest Research Unit (CFRU)

 Rusty blackbirds have experienced dramatic population declines over the last several decades, and scientists have had many hypotheses, but few answers, as to why.
 Since 2009, NH Audubon researcher Carol Foss has conducted studies of rusty blackbird populations on Wagner-managed lands in northern New Hampshire and western Maine, collecting basic data and testing some of these hypotheses.
 Studies have ranged widely, looking into nesting success and predation/mortality, habitat selection and use, and more.

-See also the CRFU’s 2019 Annual Report, page 76: “Rusty Blackbird Use of Commercial Spruce-Fir Forests in Northern New England.”
+See also the CRFU’s 2021 Annual Report, page 25 and earlier CRFU’s 2019 Annual Report, page 76: “Rusty Blackbird Use of Commercial Spruce-Fir Forests in Northern New England.”

 Wagner staff were also involved in the development and review of habitat management guidelines for the species here.